-Join professors Cary LeBlanc and Patrick Corrigan for the 2019 summer semester in Rome.
-Located in a safe residential neighborhood next to one of the largest parks in Rome, housing is at the College’s Rome campus, a short twenty-minute walk from Vatican City.
+For students unable to attend the Rome Campus for an entire semester in the fall or spring, there is an opportunity every summer to make Rome a part of your Assumption experience.
+Located in a safe residential neighborhood next to one of the largest parks in Rome, the one-month summer program is at the College’s Rome campus, a short twenty-minute walk from Vatican City.
 Experience authentic Italian cuisine prepared on site by a Roman chef.
 Housing is in double rooms with private bath.
 Wifi is available throughout the fully updated building, which includes a state-of-the-art classroom, in-house laundry facilities, and lounge.
-Applications to apply to study in Rome from Friday, June 29 to Friday, July 27 are due on March 15, the Ides of March.
-The courses offered this summer include INB 199R Business of Italian Tourism and you are welcome to take one, 3-credit Summer Semester I online course offered by the College.

-Tuition covers 2 courses (6 credits), books, housing in Villino Dufault or apartment close by, breakfast and dinner, transport to/from airport in Rome, pass for unlimited public transport (bus/metro) in Rome; weekend excursion to Florence, day trip to Orvieto, and guided tour of Colosseum and Forum.
+Tuition covers 2 courses (6 credits), books, housing in Villino Dufault or apartment close by, breakfast and dinner, transport to/from airport in Rome, pass for unlimited public transport (bus/metro) in Rome; weekend excursion to another Italian city, and entrances to various sites in and around Rome.
 (Round trip flight, lunches, personal spending and travel money are not included in tuition.)

 You can spend one month in "the Eternal City" living and studying in Rome.
 This summer, you can take one class that counts as a major elective for marketing, management, and international business majors as well as one online Summer Semester course offered by the College.